Help! My mother doesn’t “believe” in learning and thinking differences. What can I do?

 Explain that learning and thinking differences are not a sign of low intelligence.
 Mention a few famous people who have learning and thinking differences, including Oscar-winning director Steven Spielberg (dyslexia) and Michael Phelps (ADHD).

 Offer to take your mother to the next meeting with your child’s doctor, teacher, or learning specialist.
 It might be easier for her to accept information that’s coming from a neutral party.
 You can also encourage her to read about learning and thinking differences online.

 Focus on your child.

 Remind your mom or anyone else who’s doubting or undermining you that the best thing for your child is to feel loved and supported.

 Be sure your mom knows that there’s nothing either of you could have done to prevent your child’s learning and thinking differences.
-Stress the importance of your mother’s role in your child’s life—how much influence she has.
-Your child will need her love and support as he grows up and becomes more self-aware of his challenges.
+Stress the importance of your mother’s role in your child’s life — how much influence she has.
+Your child will need her love and support as they grow up and become more self-aware of their challenges.

 Lastly, make it clear that with the right kinds of help, your child can be happy and successful.
 Talk about how learning and thinking differences are real conditions.
 Just as your mom wouldn’t ignore a child with diabetes or a broken leg, she needs to take these seemingly invisible conditions just as seriously.

 Tell us what interests you